lox-audioserver/node-librespot/README.md

 Used by [lox-audioserver](https://github.com/rudyberends/lox-audioserver) to handle spotify traffic, but can be used by other software.

 ## Features
-- Stream a Spotify track/episode to PCM buffers (`streamTrack`).
+- Stream a Spotify track/episode to PCM buffers (`streamTrack`) using a Web API **access token**.
-- Create credentials from OAuth access tokens (`loginWithAccessToken`) or Zeroconf pairing (`startZeroconfLogin`).
-- Connect hosting (`startConnectDevice`) with basic controls/events, inline credentials, and metadata enrichment (title/artist/album) without touching disk or cache directories.
+- Host a Spotify Connect endpoint with a Web API access token + your own Spotify app client id (`startConnectDeviceWithToken`).
+- No disk cache required; everything stays in-memory.
-- Starts Connect hosts at max volume (we keep volume control on the consumer side).
+- Starts Connect hosts at max volume (volume control stays on the consumer side).
+- `startConnectDevice` (credential-blob based) is deprecated and will error.

 ## Install
 ```bash